DenOfEquity/Hunyuan-DiT-for-webUI/README.md

 ```

 ---
+#### 01/07/2024 ####
+* fix for batch, tested with diffusers versions 0.29.1 and 0.29.2.
+On my low-end hardware, this takes *n* times longer to generate, up to the point where it starts hitting shared memory, then it gets *really* slow.
+* model selection now via dropdown, in preparation for v1.2 (not much information yet, needs a code update, so still have v1.1 as default)
+* (controlnet: waiting for diffusers update)

+#### 29/06/2024 ####
+* added lora support, Tencent original form (with strength control) and pre-converted diffusers form (ignores strength control).
+Of course, there are already alternate form loras available which I can't load.
+Some sort of conversion script may be possible.
+Generation will end early, with a console message, for those loras.
+* mask for image to image

 #### 25/06/2024 ####
 * added option to caption using Florence-2, in image to image section.
 'P' button toggles overwriting prompt, results always written to console.
 * minor code improvements